bodrick/awesome/TOPICS.md

 *   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 *   [myfreeer/chrome-pak-customizer](https://github.com/myfreeer/chrome-pak-customizer) - a simple command-line tool to pack and unpack pak files in chrome or chromium-based browser

+## pentest

+*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
+*   [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF

 ## program-analysis

 *   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.